 When you hear you have cysts on one or both of your ovaries, you might be worried.
+What are cysts in ovaries?
 The truth is ovarian cysts are common in women.
 You might not even be aware you have a cyst because you won’t experience any symptoms or pain, and most cysts will disappear within a few weeks or months without additional treatment.
 The issue that comes into play with cysts is if they grow or rupture, or if multiple cysts form on your ovaries.
 These can cause serious symptoms and pain.
 According to the Office of Women’s Health, about 8% of premenopausal women will need to seek treatment for enlarged cysts.

 What are ovarian cysts and what causes them?